What’s A 5K In Miles? Your Guide to Average 5K Time By Age And Gender

 There’s no one-size-fits-all answer here because it depends on a host of factors.

-For beginners, the average finish time is around 35 minutes for men and 42 minutes for women.
+Beginners usually finish in about 35 minutes for men and 42 minutes for women.
 That’s roughly an 11-minute per mile pace for men and a 13-minute pace for women.

 If you’re a more experienced runner, your finish time might be closer to 20-25 minutes.
-Personally, my best 5K was right around the 22-minute mark, and it took months of speedwork to hit that number.
+Personally, my best 5K was right around the 17-minute mark, and it took years of work to hit that number.

 5K in Miles – The Average 5K Pace

-What’s a great time for one runner may be a setback for another.
+What feels like a good time to one runner might be different for another.

 All in all, the average running speed per mile during a 5K race is roughly 11-minute for men and 13-minute for women, resulting in finish times of about 35 and 42 minutes.